joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 I think it's important to share this kind of context as it can frame why we make the decisions that we do.

+## How I think about accessibility

+Anyways, back to the script.

+TODO images from https://dev.to/lupitalee/what-is-web-accessibility-2jch, split up into four slides

+Explain these images

+My most acute trauma symptoms after the fire were a temporary disability.
+These days, there are some lingering effects that are likely permanent.
+I'm fortunate that they are minimally uncomfortable at this point.

 ## GitHub history 101

 To understand how accessibility works at GitHub, I think it's important to start with a little history,mainly because GitHub is a weird company.